 Walter Brennan had two great Western parts in 1948, as Wayne’s sidekick in Red River and as the homesteader Barden in Blood.
 He’s very good in this.
 He brings dignity and restraint to the role (which he didn’t always).
 Then there’s good old Frank Faylen as the corrupt Indian agent Pindalest.
 I always liked Frank.
 Look at him, for example, in California, The Nevadan, The Lusty Men or 7th Cavalry.
 Or as the tinhorn gambler with a derringer in The Lone Gun.
 He was in Whispering Smith too.
 Pindalest gets a much rawer deal in the book (he is a fat drunk who can’t cope with the high country in winter).
 But then he deserves what he gets.

 Faylen as crooked Indian agent

 Wise was after atmosphere.
 And he got it.
-Musuraca’s noir cinematography, Mitchum’s moodiness, the dark music of Roy Webb (Track of the Cat, Tall in the Saddle, The Lusty Men) all contributed to create it.
+Musuraca’s noir cinematography, Mitchum’s moodiness, the dark music of Roy Webb (Track of the Cat, Tall in the Saddle, The Lusty Men, two of the three Mitchum pictures) all contributed to create it.
 Just imagine the same story filmed in color by George Sherman or someone and starring Randolph Scott, say.
 It would have been a perfectly acceptable Western, no doubt, but it wouldn’t have been this moody masterpiece.
 Blood on the Moon was a seriously classy Western, one of the best of 1948 and one of the cinematic highlights of the post-War period.
 It will be essential viewing for any serious Western buff, and normal human beings would enjoy it too.